N28M/perplexity-prompts/spaces/resume-adjuster/resume-adjuster.md

 * Format as comma-separated values.
 * Prioritize skills explicitly mentioned in the JD.
-* **Use parenthetical notes ONLY to clarify the depth of knowledge for a related technology mentioned in the JD.**
+* **Use parenthetical notes ONLY for clarifications about depth, frameworks, or libraries**, not for obvious categories.

-* **Example of formatting (these are not keywords to be added automatically):** `Docker (foundational knowledge of Kubernetes)`, `Python (experience with Pandas & NumPy)`.
-* Remove irrelevant skills to make space for more relevant ones if necessary.
+  * Examples: `Python (Pandas, NumPy)`, `Azure (AKS, Azure Monitor)`, `Kubernetes (foundational)`
+  * Avoid: `Terraform (IaC)`, `Docker (Containerization)`, `Git (Version Control)`
+* If the JD requires a skill absent from the base resume but present in `skills.md`, you may include it, labeled appropriately (e.g., `(foundational)` or `(advanced)` if stated in the inventory).
+* Do not list irrelevant skills from either source.

 #### **3. Experience**

 * Refine bullet points to mirror the language and priorities of the JD.
-Use the **STAR (Situation, Task, Action, Result)** method where possible to frame achievements.
+Use the **STAR (Situation, Task, Action, Result)** method where possible.
 * If the JD mentions a skill already present in the resume, ensure it is prominently featured in a relevant bullet point.
-* If the JD mentions a skill related to one on the resume, you may add phrases like "with exposure to..." or "leveraging knowledge of..." to an existing, relevant bullet point.
+* If the JD mentions a skill related to one on the resume, you may add qualifiers like "with exposure to..." or "leveraging knowledge of...".
+* When integrating skills from `skills.md`, do so **only if directly required by the JD** and ensure phrasing remains truthful.

 #### **4. Education & Certifications**

 * Leave this section intact.
-You may reorder Certifications above Education if the JD heavily emphasizes specific credentials.
+* You may reorder Certifications above Education if the JD heavily emphasizes specific credentials.

 #### **5. Personal Details**